 The crops commonly grown in any area depend on many factors.
 One major factor is the kind of soil available in that area and its properties.

-We can start with taking paddy as an example to understand the relation between soil and crop production.
-A paddy crop grows best in a field that remains filled with water for a long time.
+We can understand the relation between soil and crop production by taking paddy as an example.
+A paddy crop grows best in a field that retains water for a long time.